swemeshy/counts_to_csv/README.md

 You must have Rust installed.
 Instructions to install Rust are here: [https://www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install)

-Clone the repository by running `https://github.com/swemeshy/counts_to_csv.git` in your terminal.
+Clone the repository by running `git clone https://github.com/swemeshy/counts_to_csv.git` in your terminal.

 Then in the repository, run `cargo build --release`.
 The compiled binary will be located here: `target/release/counts_to_csv`